Faculty and Staff

 Kayla Kawamura(Instructor) – Pediatric speech sound disorders and language disorders

-Ms. Kawamura is an Instructor at the University of Hawai`i Mānoa Communication Sciences and Disorders Department (UHCSD).
-She serves as a speech-language pathologist with the Hawai’i Department of Education.
-Ms. Kawamura received her master’s degree in Speech-language Pathology from the University of Hawai`i Mānoa.
+as a speech-language pathologist with the Hawaiʻi Department of Education.
+Ms. Kawamura received her master’s degree in Speech-language Pathology from the University of Hawaiʻi at Mānoa.
 Her professional interests include supporting communication for individuals with autism, expressive-receptive language disorders, and speech sound disorders.

 » Curriculum Vitae